1587/speaking-exam/00-part4.md

 My answer:

 ```
-The event is Start at 8:30 on January 24.
+Hello sir, The event is Start at 8:30 on January 24.   please keep that in mind.

 You are a luck guy.
 You can come here at 10:AM to join the conference
-and you will get the book sign by XX Clark(前面一个极其生僻的人名)
+and you will get the book signed by XX Clark(前面一个极其生僻的人名)  please keep that in mind.

 There are Two topics about reading technology.
-One is at xx:xx in x月x日 given by M. xxxx;
+One is at xx:xx on January 24 given by M. xxxx;
-another is at One is at xx:xx in x月x日th（如果有日）given by M. xxxx.
+another is at xx:xx in January 24 given by M. xxxx.
+please keep that in mind.
 ```